 2. Create a spending plan.
 There are two different spending plans to consider—your annual and holiday plans.
 Your annual spending plan should include the total amount you can spend this year.
 The amount should not impact your ability to give generously and save wisely.
 Your holiday spending plan details how you will use the amount allotted in your annual plan.
 One way to ensure that you do not overspend (and go into debt)—stick to the plan.

 4. When possible, agree to do something else instead of exchanging gifts.
 Let’s be honest—sometimes you buy someone a gift because you know they are going to get you a gift.
-When you can, consider asking them to forgo the gift exchange in return for something else, like coffee and a conversation.
-Or if you can get a large enough group together, host a white elephant exchange party.
+When you can, consider asking them to forgo the gift exchange in return for something else, like a Zoom chat.
+Or if you can get a large enough group together, host an online white elephant exchange party.
 This reduces the number of gifts you, and everyone else, must purchase.
-Remember, many of your family and friends are in the same financial situation as you.
+Remember, many of your family and friends are in the same financial situation as you and we’re all in the same pandemic.
 Providing alternatives to exchanging gifts may come as a big relief to them.

 5. Think meaningfulness over costliness.
 Think back on the gifts that meant the most to you.
 I bet that they were not the most expensive gifts you ever received.
 Meaningfulness and costliness do not have to go hand-in-hand.
 Be thoughtful in your gift-giving.